collindching/collinching.github.io/_pages/about.md

 ## Who I am

-I leverage statistics, programming, and my thinking cap to drive business decisions.
-I'm equally versed in Python and R, and am handy with Excel.
+I use statistics and programming to help businesses make decisions.
+I'm equally versed in R and Python, and am handy with Excel.

-I received my bachelors in statistics from UCLA and am continuing my education here.
+I received my bachelors in statistics from UCLA, and consider this website a continuation of my education.

 Currently, I'm a contract marketing decision scientist at a FAANG company in the Bay.